httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Incremental responses of the same urgency SHOULD be served by sharing bandwidth amongst them.
 Incremental resources are used as parts, or chunks, of the response payload are received.
-Some of these parts might be critical to the client use of the resource.
-Therefore, the timing of response data reception at the client, such as the time to early bytes, the time to a critical section, or the time to receive the entire payload, plays an important role in perceived performance.
-Timings depend on resource size and type.
+A client might benefit more from receiving a portion of all these resources rather than the entirety of a single resource.
+How large a portion of the resource is needed to be useful in improving performance varies.
+Some resource types place critical elements early, others can use information progressively.
 This scheme provides no explicit mandate about how a server should use size, type or any other input to decide how to prioritize.

 The following examples demonstrate how a server that strictly abides the scheduling guidance based on urgency and request generation order could find